Coming soon·Cloud dashboards & CI/CD performance gatesJoin the waitlist →

 CommandWhat it does

-metreja hotspotsRank methods by self time, call count, or allocations
+metreja hotspotsRank methods by self time, inclusive time, call count, or allocations

-metreja callersFind who calls a method and how much time each contributes
+metreja callersFind who calls a method and how much time each caller contributes

-metreja memoryGC counts, pause times, per-type allocation hotspots
+metreja memoryGC counts by generation, pause times, per-type allocation hotspots

 metreja analyze-diffCompare two traces to verify a fix actually improved performance